 Cinnamon and its Health Properties

-Some time ago I came upon important information on Cinnamon.
-This is a spice known and used in most countries worldwide, but not all the varieties of Cinnamon are good for you, some can even harm you.
+Some time ago, I came upon important information about Cinnamon.
+This is a spice known and used in most countries worldwide, but not all varieties of Cinnamon are good for you.
+Some can even harm you.
 That is why you need to inform yourself.